snoplus/data-flow-documentation/issues_solutions/instruction.md

 **Solution**

 If you are having efficiency issues with data transfer **and** there are jobs with a very large number failing to get transferred from buffer1, these are bad runs that need to be deleted.

-Delete the files on buffer1 (you might find it under /raid/data/l1/bad_run_number/, gfal-ls the file to find which directories it is under.
+- Delete the files on buffer1 (you might find it under /raid/data/l1/bad_run_number/, grep the file to find which directories it is under.
 It can exist under multiple dirs).
-Delete their corresponding data docs on CouchDB as well.
+- Delete their corresponding data docs on CouchDB as well.

 Changes to `offsite_transfer` have been made to warn and skip these very large bad runs.